GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta_TNG0.md

 After the massive success of A New Hope, Star Wars 1977, George Lucas did something nobody could imagine.

-Lucas gave up directing, hired his university teacher (USC mentor Irvin Kershner, U.S.C. as in *University*).
+Lucas gave up directing, hired his university teacher (USC mentor Irvin Kershner, U.S.C. as in *University*...
+School of Cinematic Arts).
 He went back to school after making the best received California independent film in human history, "A New Hope".
 Instead of egoism, he promoted university think-tank ideals!

+* The fandom consistently rates the 2nd film the ultimate one in the series.
+To make a second film by giving up directing... was an executive decision egomaniacs could not make, but Lucas made the fandom legend of Empire Strikes Back by cultivating teachers as role models.
+Like 1985 Campbell to come.

 Then Lucas did something else.
 He dug a book author out of the gravve at age 81, showed / screned his film and begged hi to help educate the next directors